shellspec/shellspec/docs/references.md

 When call <FUNCTION> [ARGUMENTS...]
 ```

+This is primarily designed for shell function calls.
+It is the recommended evaluation as a unit test.
+It does not use a subshell, therefore most fast and and you can assert variables.

 #### `When run`

 ```sh
 When run <FUNCTION | COMMAND> [ARGUMENTS...]
 ```

+This is primarily designed for external command calls.
+The external command does not have to be a shell script.
+Even shell scripts are processed as external commands (respect shebang), so it not covered by coverage.

+##### about calling shell function with run

+If a shell function is specified, it will be executed in a subshell.
+The slight advantage of
+executing shell functions with `run` is that you can trap errors with `set -e`.
+Unlike `call`, it does not cause an error, so you can use assert the exit status.

+Also, Because executed in in the subshell, the variable changed is restored.
+This is often a disadvantage, but ShellSpec's itself tests intentionally use `run`
+because changing internal variables confuse ShellSpec behavior.

+If you want to assert variables with `run`, use the `%preserve` directive in function called by `AfterRun` hook.
+It can preserve variables even if it exits the subshell.

 #### `When run command`